Utopia-Airline/airport/README.md

-# Booking Microservice
+# Airport Microservice

-This Microservice is responsible for managing the bookings in the Utopia Airline.
+This Microservice is responsible for managing the airports in the Utopia Airline.
 It exposes some REST APIs to its consumers.

 ## API EXAMPLE

-`GET /api/bookings/?queryParams`
+`GET /api/airports/?queryParams`

 ## AUTHENTICATION